Remote Working Is the Way to Stand up to Coronavirus Danger

 - Share your status with the team.
 If you are going to be unavailable for some time while your team works, sharing the status “Will be in 30 minutes” or “The house has lost electricity” could be quite a useful idea.

 - If you utilize Slack for communication and collaboration, the ToDoBot is here to help you to organize your tasks right in Slack.
-You won’t definitely need Trello any longer.
+You definitely won't need Trello any longer.
+In any case, due to its flexibility, there are many ways to use Slack bots, so you can learn how to build a Slack bot of your own and tailor it around your company's needs.

 - We mentioned task-setting, and Trello is still our choice for most of the projects anyway.